The Messenger Collection: Nature’s Messages in Watercolour

 In The Messenger Collection, each butterfly acts as a small messenger, carrying a feeling from the heart of nature to the heart of the viewer.
 Every piece is paired with a botanical element carefully chosen for its symbolism.

-Peace is represented by the olive branch, a universal symbol of harmony and reconciliation.
-This felt especially important to me in a world increasingly marked by conflict, uncertainty, and division.
+I chose the olive branch as the first piece of the collection because this message felt especially important in a world increasingly marked by conflict, uncertainty, and division.
 Peace is something we long for collectively, but also something we search for within ourselves.

 Together, these paintings form a visual language of human emotion, with each butterfly carrying its own message and meaning.
 My hope is that viewers connect with at least one piece, and perhaps see a part of their own story reflected in it.